- Competitive Analysis

 - Social media – Regularly post your blogs, webinars, new products, and client testimonials to your social media profiles.
 You never know when they’ll see something that sparks their interest.

-- Videos – Video marketing is great for customer retention and recovery.
+- Videos – Video marketing is great for customer retention and recovery, and it can be a pretty innovative B2B marketing strategy if you go with 360-degree and interactive videos.
 Create video versions of your blogs, explainer videos, and short ads for different products and services.

 - Webinars – Help customers use your product or take advantage of your service more effectively with educational webinars, interviews, and Q&As.